slightknack/slightknack.dev/content/passerine/big-refactor.md

     a.
 This PR could've been reviewed in isolation, which might've shown it was more trouble than it was worth.
 2. Put in small PRs refactoring each stage of the compiler pipeline.
     a.
 Because the underlying types are fixed, each pass just has to worry about maintaining being an `A -> B` overall, instead of an `X -> Y`, where both `X` and `Y` are moving targets.
     b.
-Because each stage is fixed, multiple PRs could've been worked on in parallel, and outside contributers could've pulled and worked on each one, instead of the massive dumpster-fire that is `big-refactor`.
+Because each stage is fixed, multiple PRs could've been worked on in parallel, and outside contributors could've pulled and worked on each one, instead of the massive dumpster-fire that is `big-refactor`.
     c.
 Because each PR can be merged incrementally, it's easier to catch any regressions that may be caused in later stages.
 3. Put in small PRs adding new passes to the compiler pipeline.
     a.
 Fundamentally, adding a new pass is just turning an `X -> Z` into an `X -> Y -> Z`.
     b.
 If `X` and `Z` are both fixed, we really just need to define another type `Y` for that pass, and implement it.
     c.
-Again, sp
+Again, TODO

 # Throwing out the tests

 I think the point at which `big-refactor` became a rewrite is when I commented out a large portion of the tests.
 After I refactored the way abstract syntax trees were represented, lots of tests didn't type-check.

-I really wanted to make sure that the new representations worked in the existing pipeline, so I commented out the unbuildable tests and fixed bugs as they arised.
+I really wanted to make sure that the new representations worked in the existing pipeline, so I commented out the unbuildable tests and fixed bugs as they arose.
 As the refactor diverged more and more from what the tests originally tested, they became less and less useful, until they reached the point where I decided to delete them.

 Deleting the tests was a bad idea, as now there is no longer a harness to ensure that the refactored code matches the behavior of the original code.
 This firmly put `big-refactor` in rewrite territory.